 We do so by providing the technology to enable everyone (individuals, SMEs and enterprises) to own a “HAT Microserver” and have data accounts within, linked to any app, to legally own, store, process and use data (called “self-sovereign data”) and share it with any other app or website, globally.

-Our technology business (UK-based) owns the IP and conduct R&D on new business models and products for self-sovereign data.
+Our technology business (UK-based) owns the IP and conduct R&D on new technology, business models and products for self-sovereign data.

 Dataswyft’s goal is to create a “bottom-up” data economy that empower individuals and SMEs with their own self-sovereign data, and emerging a new set of services and businesses using the data that would create social justice - a more equitable division of resources, opportunities, and privileges in society.
 (Read manifesto from our CEO)